dsa-2/docs/protocol/header-structure.md

     <td>both</td>
     <td>request<br/>only</td></tr>
     <tr><td colspan="8">
       Included when a payload is too big to be delivered in a single message.
+A Non-zero value means this is part of a <a href="paged-message.md">paged message</a>
     </td></tr>
 <tr><td rowspan="2">04</td>
     <td>Audit Log</td>